Thursday, January 17, 2013

 (this is preferable to trussing the bird, which will only prolong cooking time).

-7. Microwave the apples, onion, cinnamon, bay leaf and water from the aromatic stuffing mixture on high for 4-5 minutes, or simmer on stove for 5 minutes.
+7. Cook the apples, onion, cinnamon, bay leaf and water from the aromatic stuffing mixture on a simmer for about 5 minutes.
 Lightly stuff bird with steeped aromatics mixture along with the rosemary and sage.* Add aromatic water to bottom of the roasting pan.

 *This is not a traditional edible stuffing, it will be discarded after cooking (see stuffing note below).